American writer Artie Knapp is the author of over 40 published children's literature works that includes

 International Stuttering Association.
 Artie is a member of The Society of Children’s Book Writers and

 Illustrators, and graduated from Ohio University.
-He lives in Cincinnati, Ohio, with his wife and daughter.
+He lives outside of Cincinnati.

 Hello and thank you for visiting my website.
 In addition to updates on my published work, this site also lists upcoming events and appearances.